2023 Grantees

 Improving Access to Allergy Specialty Care in Houston Through a Novel Penicillin Allergy Stewardship Program

 Sara Anvari, MD, MSc, FACAAI is leading a 12-month project to develop a protocol to ensure that low-risk patients in the Texas Children’s health care system are properly evaluated for penicillin allergy (PA).
-The evaluation will first take place via telemedicine, followed by in-person appointments where low-risk patients will receive an amoxicillin challenge and high-risk patients will receive a skin test to see if further testing for PA is necessary.
+The evaluation will first take place via telemedicine, followed by in-person appointments where low-risk patients receive an amoxicillin challenge and high-risk patients receive a skin test to see if further testing for PA is necessary.
 The main objectives of Dr. Anvari’s project are to de-label children inappropriately labeled as penicillin allergic, while also identifying disparities in access to allergy services across the outpatient health care system and ensuring equitable access to care across the community.

 Gerald Lee, MD, FACAAI